doeg/gb-skeleton/docs/notes.md

 ## RGBASM
 - Errors that happen in macros are not clear in the debugger
 - When reloading after setting lots of debug breakpoints, the new ROM isn't always loaded.
+- Breakpoints set on the source block for the DMA handler (trampoline) code will not run, as it's the copied code in HRAM that runs.

 ## "Best" "practices"